aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/html-string-value/display-bullets-by-setting-cell-value-using-html/_index.md

 type: docs
 weight: 130
 url: /javascript-cpp/display-bullets-by-setting-cell-value-using/
-description: Add bullets to Excel Cells using HTML with the easy to use Aspose.Cells for JavaScript via C++ API.
+description: Add bullets to Excel cells using HTML with the easy‑to‑use Aspose.Cells for JavaScript via C++ API.
 keywords: add bullets in excel JavaScript via C++, display bullets in excel JavaScript via C++, add bullets in excel with html JavaScript via C++, display bullets in excel with html JavaScript via C++, add bullets in excel using html JavaScript via C++
 ---

 {{% alert color="primary" %}}

 Aspose.Cells supports showing bullets with HTML code.
-This article will explain how to display bullets by setting cell value using HTML.
-We will use [**Cell.htmlString(string)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-string-) method to set the cell value with our HTML.
+This article will explain how to display bullets by setting a cell value using HTML.
+We will use the [**Cell.htmlString(string)**](https://reference.aspose.com/cells/javascript-cpp/cell/#htmlString-string-) method to set the cell value with our HTML.

 {{% /alert %}}

-## JavaScript code to display Bullets by setting Cell value using HTML
+## JavaScript code to display bullets by setting cell value using HTML

-The following code uses the HTML code to set the cell value.
-Once, you run this code, you will get the output as shown in the image below.
+The following code uses HTML to set the cell value.
+Once you run this code, you will get the output as shown in the image below.

 ```html
 <!DOCTYPE html>